ckaminer/cheeseburger-in-paradise/_notes/ny_resolutions.md

 3. **Put shoes and coats away immediately when I get home**

     Ashlynn and I had developed a bad habit of leaving our shoes by the door and hanging our coats on the back of our kitchen chairs which are also close to the door.
 She's doing this one with me and so far we've done very well.

+    June update: This isn't going as well as it was during the first 8-12 weeks of the year which shouldn't be surprising with these kinds of ambiguous goals.
+But I'd say we are still at a better place than we were in 2019 which is still something to be happy about.

 ### 2019
 1. **Go camping in NC once.
 Must sleep in tent (no glamping)**